SevenZeroThree/zero/_pages/configuration.md

 *Example Usage*:  `title: "My Site"`

+## Author
+The author of the website.
+This will likely be your name, but can be any name you wish.
+This will appear in the default footer.

+*Example Usage*:    `author: "Christopher Tobin"`

 ## Analytics
 Analytics will be disabled unless you provide a Google Analytics Tracking Id *AND/OR* a Google Tag Manager Container Id.